 Whether the outcome is what you hoped for or not, you will learn something from your results regardless of what grades you achieved.

-Kooth counsellor Neil Garrity has helped us put together tips to help you manage any stress and anxiety when collecting and digesting your results this week.
+Kooth counsellor Neil Garrity has helped us put together tips to help you manage any stress and anxiety when collecting and digesting your results.

 Your initial reaction

 As you wait in line to collect your results your heart may start to race.
 This is quite normal.
 Try to breathe calmly and deeply.
 Remember before opening your results that no matter what your grades are, you did your best.

 On top of the pressures of the day itself, not receiving the grades you want can leave you feeling devastated.
 A range of different emotions may start to build up leaving you feeling overwhelmed.